LouiseCMcC/CrocCodeIsle_Project/README.md

 # CrocCodeIsle_Project
 Duolingo style mobile application for software languages designed and created by a three person group.

-Made using JavaScript with React Native and Java.
+Technologies used:

+JavaScript, React Native, Java, Spring

+Project Brief:

+MVP

+Create a Duolingo style app for several programming languages.

+Using mobile-first design

+Using a relational database for data permanence.

+Users should have their own points to level up, encouraging use.

+Users can view top scores.

+Consistent fun style scheme, with mascot.

+Extensions

+Admin section to add / edit questions and answers

+Upload it to AWS

+Circle CI tunnel

+Scores by area

+Browser version

+Android version

 To Run: